-On the surface, Segre' seems to have adapted well to his new life in the United States, but the memoirs of his son Claudio indicate otherwise: "'In Tivoli we used to...'" or 'When we still lived in Tivoli...' my father would begin from time to time.
-In his voice I always heard nostalgia, regret for an Eden forsaken, a Paradise Lost."
-In his views of Americans, even educated ones, we note the elitist attitudes of a European intellectual.
-Segre', however, was not the standard emigrant, so he was also alienated from other Italian Americans, who came from very different backgrounds.
-There was in his life a tension that, in addition to the physics, is something that needs to be examined and applied to the other intellectuals forced to emigrate from Fascist Italy.
+On the surface, Segrè seems to have adapted well to his new life in the United States, but the memoirs of his son Claudio indicate otherwise: "'In Tivoli we used to...'" or 'When we still lived in Tivoli...' my father would begin from time to time.
+In his voice I always heard nostalgia, regret for an Eden forsaken, a Paradise Lost."22 Emilio Segrè himself wrote that things in the United States were not easy for immigrants and that there were serious obstacles; immigrants had to be quite a bit better than the local competition.
+23 In his views of

+Americans, even educated ones, we note the elitist attitudes of a European intellectual.
+Segrè, however, was not the standard emigrant, so he was also alienated from other Italian Americans, who came from very different backgrounds.
+There was in his life a tension that, in addition to the physics, is something needing to be examined and applied to the other intellectuals forced to emigrate from Fascist Italy.

-Bruno Pontecorvo, like Segre' Jewish and a co-discoverer of slow neutrons, left Italy with the advent of the racial laws.
-He went to Paris, the United States, Canada, and then Britain.
-In 1950, he was working at Harwell, the British atomic research center when the arrest of atomic spy Klaus Fuchs became known.
+Bruno Pontecorvo, like Segrè Jewish and a co-discoverer of slow neutrons, left Italy with the advent of the racial laws.
+He went to Paris, the United States, Canada, and Britain.
+In 1950, he was working at Harwell, the British atomic research centre when the arrest of atomic spy Klaus Fuchs became known.
 Pontecorvo revealed that his brother in Italy was a Communist, but no one thought much of this revelation.
-During a vacation to Italy, however, he mysteriously disappeared and resurfaced in the Soviet Union.
-The Pontecorvo case was one of the most sensational episodes of the early Cold War.
+During a vacation to Italy, however, he mysteriously disappeared and later resurfaced in the Soviet Union.
+The Pontecorvo case was one of the most sensational episodes in the early Cold War.
 Was he a spy?
+Emilio Segrè recalls that he and his colleague Giuseppe Occhialini were instrumental in getting Pontecorvo a job in Tulsa after he was forced to flee Paris on a bicycle to escape the invading Nazis.
+"Fermi, always astute and intelligent, did not lift a finger to help him "Segrè states that he saw nothing strange about Pontecorvo's politics until 1948 when, on a visit to Berkeley, "Pontecorvo's wife burst into tears and Pontecorvo himself went to Mexico."
+The result: the police grilled Segrè and Occhialini.
+Segrè writes that he did not know when Pontecorvo was converted to Communism and that his old colleague's flight to the Soviet Union also surprised him.
+Segrè speculates that French scientist Frederic Joliot influenced Pontecorvo's conversion.24

 Coincidentally, the Rome group was suing the American government for 10 million dollars for using its patented slow neutrons discovery.
-Pontecorvo's flight created a hostile atmosphere and the group found it expedient to settle its case with the government for practically nothing.
+Pontecorvo's flight created a hostile atmosphere and the group found it expedient to settle its case with the government for practically nothing.25

 Pontecorvo lived in the USSR for the next forty years, where he introduced Fermi's school of physics.
-Many questions remain regarding his defection and the reasons for it.
-Pontecorvo is still routinely described as a spy, but did he have any secrets to give?
-Clarifying the obscure elements of this sensational case would be an important task in defining Fermi's world, especially in light of new documents coming from the Soviet archives.
+Many questions persist regarding his defection and the reasons for it.
+Pontecorvo is still routinely described as a spy, yet did he have any secrets to offer?
+Clarifying the obscure elements of this sensational case would be an important task in defining Fermi's world, especially in light of new documents coming from the Soviet archives.26